Skip to content

 Pipeline resilience — continue on item failure

 Pipelines continue on per-file errors.
 One bad input does not abort a run.
 Failures are logged, prefixed, and left for retry — never silently dropped.
+Scoped to pipeline-cog and trigger-cog: the rule describes iteration over a batch of items, which is only meaningful for repos that process such batches.
+API services handle one request at a time; static sites and react-apps don't iterate inputs; shared libraries and the standards repo don't run pipelines.

 AI evaluates process, not data